factorhouse/examples/fh-local-kafka-connect-orders/README.md

 ## Kafka Connect for Orders via the Kpow UI and API

-This example demonstrates how to interact with Kafka Connect through both the Kpow UI and its Connect API.
-We’ll walk through end-to-end examples for creating, monitoring, and managing source and sink connectors using both interfaces.
+This lab demonstrates how to deploy Kafka connectors via the Kpow UI and API.
+It walks through end-to-end examples for creating, monitoring, and managing source and sink connectors using both interfaces.

 ## How to start